evoL/gif/README.md

 - OS X (Darwin) 32-bit / 64-bit
 - Windows 64-bit

-To install, [download the latest release](https://github.com/evoL/gif/releases) for your system and put somewhere in your PATH.
+To install, [download the latest release](https://github.com/evoL/gif/releases) for your system and put it somewhere in your PATH.

 ## Usage

 `gif` is composed of multiple commands, similar to `git`.
 If you run it without passing any commands, a help message is displayed.

 You can prepend the command with the `--config`/`-c` option to specify a configuration file.
 By default `$HOME/.gifconfig` is used.
-Read more about configuration at the [`config` section](#config).
+Read more about configuration in the [`config` section](#config).

 ### `add`
 **Adds an image.**